capitalch/trace/tracking.md

 	13. Bank Recon is pulling data from January current year
 	14. General ledger always showing 01/04/2021, irrespective to years
+	15. Product new entry hangs when 1st product is entered

 ## Reorganize
 	1. Organize code for using shared components all over